-The connecting-clients, unacked-clients, unacked-clients-left and analyzed-packets together with the communication-interrupted parameter convey useful information about the state of the DHCP traffic monitoring in the communication interrupted state.
-If the server leaves the communication interrupted state these parameters are reset to 0.
+The connecting-clients, unacked-clients, unacked-clients-left and analyzed-packets parameters have been introduced together with the communication-interrupted parameter in the Kea 1.7.8 release and they convey useful information about the state of the DHCP traffic monitoring in the communication interrupted state.
+If the server leaves the communication interrupted state these parameters are all reset to 0.